deoxys-crypto/deoxys-tbc/draft-irtf-cfrg-deoxys-tbc.md

 ## Deoxys-AE1 encryption

-The mode is divided into two independant parts: one part handling the authentication of the associated data and one part handling the authentication and encryption of the message blocks.
+The mode is divided into two independent parts: one part handling the authentication of the associated data and one part handling the authentication and encryption of the message blocks.
 The mode is created in such a way that all TBC calls will use a different tweak.

 ~~~
 deoxys_AE1_encrypt(K, N, A, M):